Paris Packages

 Location: At Le Pont des Arts, the bridge is built over River Seine and connects Institut de France and Palais du Louvre.

 2. A romantic walk through Pont Neuf: The oldest bridge that stands as a topping over River seine was constructed with stones in 1578 and measures a length of 230 meters.
-Witness the surge of romance in you, as you do a crispy walk across the bridge, holding hands of your partner.
+With Paris holiday packages witness the surge of romance in you, as you do a crispy walk across the bridge, holding hands of your partner.

 You can snap the magnificent sight of illuminated Eiffel tower at night, making the romantic atmosphere worsen for the better.